Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/configuration.rst

 The config helper will print either a legal set or a legal range for a parameter asking the user input a value.
 If the parameter is set to a legal value, the config helper will move to the next parameter on the parameter list of the chosen IP.
 If the given value is not legal, config helper will return error and ask the user to choose a legal value from the legal set/range.
 User can go back to the previous parameter by entering z/Z and return at any time.

-Once all the parameters are set, the config helper will output a graph_*ip_name_instance_name*.txt file to the output directory by default.
-This file involves graph level class of the IP that can be used to instantiate it.
-The user can use PRINT_GRAPH option to print the graph on the console.
-If graph is not needed and config_helper.py is only used to verify a set of parameters, call config_helper.py with NO_GRAPH argument.
+Once all the parameters are set, the config helper will output a top-level file.
+For AI Engine IPs, a graph_*ip_name_instance_name*.txt file will be generated.
+This contains a top-level graph class to instantiate the IP.
+The user can use the PRINT_GRAPH option to print the graph on the console.
+For VSS IPs, a cfg_*ip_name_instance_name*.cfg file will be generated.
+The user can use this .cfg file as the input to the top-level VSS Makefile.
+If the output top-level file is not needed, the user can call config_helper.py with the NO_INSTANCE argument.

 Running Config Helper
 ^^^^^^^^^^^^^^^^^^^^^